onleetosh/homework-1/README.md

 * What is the host?   localhost
 * What is the port number?
 4000
 * What is the path?    /admin
-* What are the query parameters?   no parameters
+* What are the query parameters?   none
-* What is the fragment?   no fragment
+* What is the fragment?   none

 #### 7. In the following URL: `http://www.lehman.edu/academics/mathematics-computer-science/index.php`